 Instead, users are having to navigate a complicated menu of privacy settings to fine-tune their cookie consent, with privacy turning out to be this extra thing that needs to be opted in — and never the default.

-With consumers coerced into participating in their own privacy violation in the name of “consent,” it’s essential that new cybernated governance methods are engineered to tackle the disconnect and decouple personal data from the companies who need them in order to offer their services, ad-supported or otherwise.
+Just as consumers are coerced into participating in their own privacy violation in the name of “consent,” it’s essential that new cybernated governance methods are engineered to tackle the disconnect and decouple personal data from the companies who need them in order to offer their services, ad-supported or otherwise.

 Whether it’s by making individuals “data shareholders,” offering privacy as a paid service, or entrusting data in the hands of an independent “data trust,” it’s time to address the need for owning personal data so that privacy can be what it is — a fundamental human right that cannot be taken or given away.